The First American Revolution

 When Don Antonio de Ulloa, the first Spanish governor, finally arrived he found a poorly run, corrupt city firmly in the hands of organized crime and smugglers.
 Much the same as it is today.
 In an attempt to make a profitable colony where the French had failed (in their defense, they didn’t try very hard, and they had Bernie Madoff’s godfather running the books).
 Don Ulloa decided to stamp out smuggling by banning trade with France.
 This was irksome, but it was assumed that wine, that staple of the New Orleans diet in proper circles, would be exempt.
 The Spanish governor turned out to be too thorough for his own good.

 Eventually, the French vin ran out, the citizens were forced to drink Spanish plonk and the vibrations turned nasty.
 Which triggered, in 1768, a mostly bloodless revolt involving throngs of rioters crowding into the city square and demanding the head of Don Ulloa and a nice glass of Bordeaux.
 Their freedom – or drunken anarchy – went on for a year.
-Not because anyone recognized their right to self-determination, but because it took that long for Don Alexander O’Reilly, an Irishman in the service of Spain, to arrive with 2,000 Spanish and Irish troops and do nothing.
+Not because anyone recognized their right to self-determination, but because it took that long for Don Alexander O’Reilly, an Irishman in the service of Spain get to the city to do something about it.
+And so it was that on July 24 1769, O'Reilly arrived with 23 ships, 43 cannon, and some 2,000 Spanish and Irish troops.

 This was enough for the architects of the revolution to start grumbling about how they didn’t have anything against the Spanish Crown per se, just Spanish wine.
 In their defense, historically, a lot of Spanish reds have been awful.
 What’s more, the rebels went on, they didn’t actually kill anyone (at least not anyone who warranted bringing in an army) but just threatened to.
 All they’d really done was indulge in some good-natured rioting and destruction of government property.
 So, how bad could they be?